Loopring/DEX-API/tpls/en/basics/key_mgmt.md

 You can change your EdDSA key pair through the "Change Password" function on Loopring Exchange.
 Because changing the password involves an Ethereum transaction and zero-knowledge proof generation, it will take a while for your new EdDSA key pair to becomes effective.
 You can get account information through the `/api/v2/account` API.
 If the` frozen` field is `true`, it means that your account is in the processing of applying the new EdDSA key pair, during such a period, neither your previous EdDSA key pair nor your new EdDSA key pair can be used to sign requests.

-You can also change your ApiKey using Loopring Exchange's UI.
+When you change your password on Loopring.io, your ApiKey will also be automatically updated.
+You can also change your ApiKey using  API.

-- **TODO**马超: 在UI上个更改交易密码, 是不是也会更新ApiKey？如果不是, 我们UI就没有能更新ApiKey的地方了.

 #### EdDSA Generation
 The Loopring protocol does not specify how to generate or manage  EdDSA key pairs.
 Loopring Exchange uses each account's **Ethereum address** and **trading password** to derive the EdDSA key pair.